 Another major flaw with HTTPS is that it fails to encrypt data at rest, which puts endpoint security at risk.
 Although it may seem as if your data is secure with HTTPS, you must be aware that it is not fully encrypted.

-To guarantee data is secure at each endpoint of transmission, it is vital to utilize well-defined end-to-end encryption methods such as those defined in the Elliptic Curve Integrated Encryption Scheme (ECIES).
+To guarantee secure data transfer at each endpoint of transmission, it is vital to utilize well-defined end-to-end encryption methods such as those defined in the Elliptic Curve Integrated Encryption Scheme (ECIES).

-Now available from etherFAX, SENx uses ECIES to securely transfer sensitive information between two endpoints.
+Now available from etherFAX, SENx uses ECIES encryption to securely transfer sensitive information between two endpoints.
 The hybrid encryption scheme, ECIES, uses Elliptic Curve Cryptography to generate a shared secret between peers to seed the encryption process with unique keying material.
-To further protect information, signing and authentication mechanisms assure the validity of the data in t ransit.
+To further protect information, signing and authentication mechanisms assure the validity of the data in transit.

 As Isaac Potoczny-Jones recently stated in SC Magazine, “End-to-end encryption essentially encrypts the data at the point of creation and only decrypts it at the point of use.
 It is called “end-to-end” because the data is not decrypted and re-encrypted at intermediate points (nor does it rely on a secure transport such as HTTPS.
 This data-centric approach is vastly more secure as you are in cryptographic control of the data at all times.”